kollection-nft/documentation/docs/developers/drops.md

 ### Featured on the Website

-- Upcoming NFT collections featured in the drop program are displayed in a slider on the Kollection homepage.
+- Upcoming NFT collections featured in the drop program are displayed in a carousel on the Kollection homepage.
 - The collection will also be visible in the drop overview page.
-- Collections will be listed under Minting Live & Upcoming for up to 7days after the minting has started.
+- Collections will be listed under Minting Live & Upcoming for up to 7 days after the minting has started.

 ### Customized Minting Page